openaps/docs/docs/docs/Build Your Rig/step-1-flashing.md

 ## What is flashing?

-The Edison comes with a ver limited operating system that doesn’t work easily with OpenAPS.
+The Edison comes with a very limited operating system, called Yocto, that doesn’t work easily with OpenAPS.
 The first step is to replace the operating system with a new one.
 This is called “flashing” the Edison.

 It's best to replace this with a custom version of Debian, as this fits best with OpenAPS, and it also means you have the latest security and stability patches.
 (These setup instructions were pulled from the mmeowlink wiki; if you're an advanced user and want/need to use Ubilinux instead of the recommended Jubilinux, [go here](https://github.com/oskarpearson/mmeowlink/wiki/Prepare-the-Edison-for-OpenAPS).)
 The setup instructions also are going to assume you're using the Explorer Board that has a built in radio stick.
 If you're using any other base board and/or any other radio sticks (TI, ERF, Rileylink, etc.), check out [the mmeowlink wiki](https://github.com/oskarpearson/mmeowlink/wiki) for support of those hardware options.